-Effective Strength Training for Cyclists, Runners Means Fewer Reps, Heavier Weights
+Effective Strength Training for Endurance Athletes Means Fewer Reps, Heavier Weights

 And as an older athlete, I’m doing less volume on the bike or on the trail and more days of strength training.

-I’m finding that it’s getting me stronger on the bike and faster on the trails with more endurance and more comfort.
+I’m finding that it’s getting me stronger on the bike and faster on the trails.

 Strength Training for Endurance Athletes Guidelines